-· Affected groups of employees
+· Affected identities

-Each rule must obtain exactly one rule block that specifies the employee group that the rule should be applied to.
-By default, all employees with all identities are taken into account.
-You can, however, restrict the employee groups more.
+Each rule must obtain exactly one rule block that determines the identities that the rule should be applied to.
+By default, all identities with all subidentities are taken into account.
+You can, however, restrict the identities further.

 · Entitlements affected